For pre-intermediate/intermediate English language students, suitable for teenagers and adults.

 Starting with New Year and continuing through the calendar to Christmas, each of the 16 units features an annual celebration from the English-speaking world (plus two excursions to Rio and Munich).

-Some celebrations have Christian roots, some have their origins in traditional pagan rituals, and some are relatively modern, including such things as movies, sport, and hot-dogs; it is a diverse variety.
+Some celebrations have religious roots, some have their origins in traditional pagan rituals, and some are relatively modern, including such things as movies, sport, and hot-dogs; it is a diverse variety.

 On every page is a communicative activity, exercise, puzzle or quiz, so students are continually engaging and interacting with new language, as well as deepening their insight and understanding of the cultural background of each celebration.